On a family of unitary representations of mapping class groups: Introduction

 \subsection{Acknowledgment}

 This paper is originated in questions asked to the author by his Ph.D. advisor Professor Indira Chatterji.
 He wish to thank her for many valuable discussions, help and useful comments.
-He is also grateful to Professor Fran\c{c}ois Labourie for providing a proof for the Proposition \ref{prop: mcshine} and to Professors Vincent Delecroix, Ursula Hamenst\"adt, Yair Minsky and Alain Valette for discussions related to this work.
+He is also grateful to Professor Fran\c{c}ois Labourie for providing a proof for Proposition \ref{prop: mcshine} and to Professors Vincent Delecroix, Ursula Hamenst\"adt, Yair Minsky and Alain Valette for discussions related to this work.
+Finally, the author would like to thank the referees for their valuable comments which helped to improve the manuscript.
 The author is supported by China Scholarship Council (NO. 201706140166).